April 19, 2008

 That said, I do have a few rhymed poems.
 "Life is Beautiful" is an example:

 When I was first born, my mother divorced my father and went to California.
-She was a struggling , single mother and finally met my stepfather and was scared of having kids.
+She was a struggling, single mother and finally met my stepfather and was scared of having kids.
 When I was coming up, she played, but they couldn't afford a piano.
-Later, she managed to get one and she was scared to teach the children.
-Well, I had already gotten past the rime of being taught piano.
+Later, she managed to get one and she started teaching the children.
+Well, I had already gotten past the rhyme of being taught piano.
 So, my sister after me, my sister after my brother, all of my brothers and sister's kids play.
 I did play guitar, but I dropped it after a little bit and went to poetry.
 I think I took all that musical training into my ear.
 I could recognize a musical phrase and see how it could be played with to make it interesting.

 That's one of the things I start with.
 "Life is Beautiful."
 I hear that word phrase as music.
 I love reading aloud because, to me, it's like playing an instrument.
 All the phrasing is like singing.
 I feel like I'm singing; I'm just not singing.
 [Laughs.]
 But it feels like singing to me.